KelvinCrag/backupconfirm/README.md

 - Go to the [release section](https://github.com/KelvinCrag/backupconfirm/releases) and download the lastest release.

-- Put .bat in the same folder of installed adb.
+- Put .bat in the same folder of installed adb if you don't have adb support everywhere in your PC.
 By default it is c:/adb/platform-tools et voilà !

 ```
 batch backupconfirm.bat